 Before we even begin talking about the aftermath of storms, we need to look at the hurricane category scale.
 Technically named the Saffir-Simpson hurricane wind scale (SSHWS), this system classifies storms according to the speed of their wind.

-Tropical depressions and tropical storms are the two categories that happen before a hurricane.
+For instance, tropical depressions and tropical storms are the two categories that happen before a hurricane.
 Tropical depressions have a sustained wind speed of less than 34 knots (39 mph).
-Tropical storms have a sustained wind speed between 34 and 64 knots (39 to 119 mph).
+However, tropical storms have a sustained wind speed between 34 and 64 knots (39 to 119 mph).
 Once winds reach speeds above 64 knots, we move into the hurricane category scale.

 There are five types of hurricanes, each distinguished by its maximum, sustained wind speed.
 These types are: